pflanze/functional-shell/README.md

 principles.

 This is not really meant for production use, but for learning/illustration.
 It is *way* slower and more obfuscated than other functional language implementations.
-It aims to be correct / precise / safe, though.
+It aims to be correct / precise / safe and efficient except for a big constant factor, though.
 (It isn't finished either, see Todo.)

 This (currently) uses Bash.
 Most functions / commands are implemented as bash scripts though (as opposed to bash functions sourced as a